phenoxlab/phenox/docs/tut/build.md

 # 1. Setup supply power and communication
 Please setup supply power using external supply plug as described in [Power supply](../start/power.md), and setup communication using serial communication board as described in [Communication](../start/com.md).

-Then, turn power switch on and finish to login to Phenox2 via serial communication board.
+Then, turn power switch on and finish to login to Phenox2 with serial communication board.

 # 2. ssh connection
-Please setup communication via ssh as described in [Communication](../start/com.md).
+Please setup communication using ssh as described in [Communication](../start/com.md).

 Now, user communicates with Phenox2 with two method (wired and wireless method).
-Please choose prefered communication method.
+From now on, please choose prefered communication method.

 # 3. Create project
 Copy tutorial to make custom projects as follows..